allenai/natural-instructions/tasks/README.md

 `task246_dream_question_generation` | Given a conversation, generate a multiple-choice question based on it | Question Generation
 `task247_dream_answer_generation` | Given a conversation and a question, answer the question based on the conversation | Answer Generation
-`task248_dream_classification` | Given a conversation and a question, classify the question | Classification
+`task248_dream_classification` | Given a conversation and a question, classify the question | Classification `task249_enhanced_wsc_pronoun_disambiguation` | Given a sentence and a pronoun, decide which one of the choices is the pronoun referring to | Answer Generation, Pronoun Disambiguation
+`task275_enhanced_wsc_paraphrase_generation` | Given a sentence and an aspect, paraphrase the sentence changing that aspect | Text Modification
+`task276_enhanced_wsc_classification` | Given a sentence and its paraphrase, decide what is the difference between them. | Classification